Introduction

 Setting up equipment and welding parameters

-Any joints welded using MIG/MAG technology during the manufacture of the vehicle must be welded using the same technology during the repair process.
-Also during the repair process, some spot welds must be replaced with puddling welds.
+Any joints welded using MIG/MAG technology during vehicle manufacture must be welded using the same technology during repair.
+Also, during repair, some spot welds must be replaced with puddling welds.

-If access is difficult or there is no welding equipment for spot welding of adequate power (see above) for total panel thickness of 3mm or more, sometimes resistance spot welding should be replaced by puddling welding during repair.
-In this case, an increase in time is required and, accordingly, the stricter requirements for corrosion protection should be taken into account.
+If access is difficult or spot welding equipment of adequate capacity (see above) is not available for a total panel thickness of 3 mm or more, resistance spot welding may have to be replaced by puddling welding during repairs.
+In this case, an increase in time is required and the correspondingly more stringent corrosion protection requirements must be taken into account.

-Repair with welding can only be carried out correctly if the equipment is set up correctly and all welding parameters are correct.
+Welding repairs can only be performed correctly if the equipment and all welding parameters are set up correctly.

 Equipment:

-- Set up the equipment in accordance with the manufacturer's instructions.
+- Adjust the equipment according to the manufacturer's instructions.

 - The hoses must not be twisted.

-- The core must be free from abrasive particles.
+- The core must be free of abrasive particles.

-- Gas nozzles must be free from slag and scale.
+- Gas nozzles must be free of slag and scale.

 - Pay attention to the quality of the welding electrode and gas consumption.

-- Prepare a bare metal surface at the joint.
+- Prepare the exposed metal surface at the joint.

-- Ensure clearances are maintained correctly (root formation).
+- Ensure that the gaps are maintained correctly (root weld formation).

-NOTE: The increased heat input of MIG welding destroys the weld primer/zinc over a much larger area than resistance spot welding, resulting in much more attention to subsequent anti-corrosion coating applications.
+NOTE: The increased heat input in MIG welding destroys the weld primer/zinc layer over a much larger area than in resistance spot welding, requiring much more care when applying subsequent anti-corrosion coating.

-NOTE: To ensure that the weld is not just a surface joint, a test weld should always be made.
+NOTE: To ensure that the weld is not just a surface joint, a test weld should always be performed.

-- Connect the earth cable near the welding site (make sure the contact quality is good).
+- Connect the ground cable near the welding area (make sure the contact is good).

-- When performing puddling welding, start welding at the bottom panel to ensure adequate penetration.
+- When puddling weld, start the weld on the bottom panel to ensure adequate penetration.

 Puddling welding